CORONAVIRUS: Latest updates here.

-After schooling Broadway with his newest hit Andrew Lloyd Webber returns to the West End with School of Rock.
-Adapted from the Jack Black movie of the same name, School of Rock is set to feature his bumbling lead character Dewey Finn, the substitute teacher with rock stardom on his mind.
+Adapted from the Jack Black movie of the same name, School of Rock follows the bumbling Dewey Finn, the substitute teacher with rock stardom on his mind.
 When his own efforts to take on the world fail, he turns to his new class, who happen to be more than a little handy when it comes to musical instruments!

 Rock star wannabe Dewey Finn is down on his luck.
 He's just been kicked out of own band No Vacancy for his over enthusiastic on-stage antics, and his landlord is threatening conviction unless he coughs up his overdue rent.
 Desperate for money, he disguises himself as a substitute music teacher to land a position at a well-to-do prep school.